Please ensure Javascript is enabled for purposes of website accessibility

 July 1, 2024 by Abigail Hart in Persecuted Christians in Pakistan

-GCR visits Pakistan’s brick kilns
+GCR visits suffering Christian families in Pakistan’s brick kilns

 The heat of the kiln radiates outward as workers fuel the furnace.
 Two men, covered in dark soot from shoveling coal, wave to us as we walk by.
 The GCR team is on its way to meet Maryam, a Christian mother and wife—now widowed—who has spent the last twenty years of her life doing something unexpected: making bricks.